 The course will include regular homework and/or programming assignments.
 There will be no credit given for late assignments (without an excused absence)—turn in as much as you can.
 Unless otherwise specified, no handwritten work will be accepted.

-Reading should be completed before the lecture covering the material per the provided schedule.
+Any assigned reading should be completed before the lecture covering the material per the provided schedule.
 Not all reading material will be covered in the lectures, but you will be responsible for the material on homework and exams.
 Quizzes over the assigned reading may be given at any time.

 Unless otherwise specified (e.g., for a group assignment or project), you are expected to do your own work.
 This also applies to the use of online resources (e.g., solution guides), help forums (e.g., StackOverflow), and generative models (e.g., ChatGPT).
 Put simply: if you are representing someone (or something) else's work as your own, you are being dishonest.
-Any suspected incidents of academic integrity violations will be investigated and reported to the Academic Affairs Office as they arise.

 Almost all of life is filled with collaboration (i.e., people working together).
 Yet in our academic system, we artificially limit collaboration.
 These limits are designed to force you to learn fundamental principles and build specific skills.
 It is very artificial, and you'll find that collaboration is a valuable skill in the working world.
 While some of you may be tempted to collaborate too much, others will collaborate too little.
 When appropriate, it's a good idea to make use of others—the purpose here is to learn.
 Be sure to make the most of this opportunity but do it earnestly and with integrity.